yanchenglee98/tp/docs/DeveloperGuide.md

    1. Prerequisites: Resident 1 is already assign to event 1.

    2. Test case: `assign 1 1`<br>
-      Expected: An exeception is thrown, notifying the user that the resident has already been added.
+      Expected: An result box notifies the user that the resident has already been added.

 ### F.9 Listing of event attendees